SarinleFreeman/RedGpt/README.md

 - [Sign up for an OpenAI account](https://beta.openai.com/signup/)
 - [Navigate to the API keys page](https://beta.openai.com/account/api-keys/)
-- Create a new API key and copy it to your clipboard
+- Create a new API key and note it down

 ### Reddit API credentials